aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

   - VerifyAPIHttpsSSL: Validate eAPI HTTPS SSL profile status.

 - (New) AvdTestIPSecurity (No Ansible tags, use the new `skipped_tests` variable instead)
-  - VerifySpecificIPSecConn: Validate the IP security connections for a peer in VRF are established.
+  - VerifySpecificIPSecConn: Validates the establishment of IP security connections for a peer within the default VRF.
+This test exclusively examines IPsec connections defined in the router's path selection configuration.

 ## Input variables